Logo

 While these candlestick patterns aren’t perfect indicators, they still provide good insights into the market direction, which is why having a candle stick cheat sheet is important.

 Below is a straight-to-the-point candlestick patterns cheat sheet.
-This candlestick patterns list will help you quickly identify and understand all the patterns.
+This updated candlestick patterns list will help you quickly identify and understand all the patterns in 2025.

 Understanding candlestick patterns is critical to trading.
 There are two main types: bullish and bearish.